Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

 Using a Salt Block to Serve Cold Appetizers

 The salt block is an optional serving presentation choice for this and many other recipes.
 They are useful in creating an interesting and different presentation as well as seasoning the food that is displayed on the salt surface.
-Your guests will ask you question about the salt block if you choose to use one.
+Your guests will likely ask you questions about the salt block if you choose to use one.

 In this recipe, the water in the cucumber dissolves and absorbs some of the salt block.
 Not enough that it will cause any issues with the block but just enough to give the appetizer a bit more seasoning.
 It is important to pull back the amount of salt that you are using in your recipe if it will be served using a salt block.